 Skip to main content

-There is funding available from the University and the Union for students struggling with money.
+There are hardship funds available from the University and the Union.
 Home and International students on full-time or part-time courses are eligible.

 The University

-The university offers two types of funding for students experiencing unexpected financial hardship during their studies:
+There are two types of funding available for students experiencing unexpected financial hardship during their studies:

-• This provides help in times of unexpected need but cannot be a long-term source of support
+• It offers help in times of unexpected need but cannot be a main source of support

 • The University should communicate their decision to you via eVision within 28 days of you submitting all documents